Greater Accra Region: Population

 According to the 2010 census, the region had a population of 4,010,054, making it the second most populous (total number of people) region of Ghana behind the Ashanti Region.
-Owing to in-migration and a high population growth rate, however, the region has the highest population density in the country.
+Owing to in-migration and a high population growth rate, however, the region has the highest population density in the country.Greater Accra is the regional capital of Ghana.

 Ethnicity

 The Ga sub-group of the Ga-Dangme people is the historical population of Accra.
 They form the largest ethnic sub-group in the Greater Accra Region, with 18.9% of the population.
 The Ga peoples were organized into six independent towns (Accra (Ga Mashie), Osu, La, Teshie, Nungua, and Tema).
 Each town had a stool, which served as the central object of Ga ritual and war magic.
 Now, the town of La has a community bank which offers banking services to them.
 Accra became the most prominent Ga-Dangme towns and is now the heartbeat and capital of Ghana.[4]
 The Ga people were originally farmers, but today fishing and trading in imported goods are the principal occupations.
 Trading is generally in the hands of women, and a husband has no control over his wife's money.
 Succession to most offices held by women and inheritance of women's property are by matrilineal descent.
 Inheritance of other property and succession to male-held public offices are by patrilineal descent.
 Men of the lineage live together in a men's compound, while women, even after marriage, live with their mothers and children in a women's compound.
 Each Ga town has a number of different cults and many gods, and there are a number of annual town festivals.
 The Adangme people occupy the coastal area of Ghana from Le Kpone to Ada, on the Volta River and South Atlantic Ocean along the Gulf of Guinea and inland along the Volta River.
 The Adangme People include the Ada, Le Kpone, Krobo, Ningo, Osuduku, Prampram, and Shai, all speaking Adangbe of the Kwa branch of the Niger-Congo family of languages.
 [5] The Adangme People have the largest Population among the two related Ga-Adangme People.
 About 70% of the Greater Accra Regional Land is owned by the Adangmes located in Dangme East and Dangme West Districts of Ghana.